powerline/powerline/docs/source/overview.rst

 Requirements
 ------------

-Powerline requires Python 2.7 to work.
+Powerline requires Python 3.3 or Python 2.7 to work.

 Powerline uses several special glyphs to get the arrow effect and some custom symbols for developers.
 This requires that you either have the symbol